What is the Role and Responsibilities of a Lead Auditor?

 - Documenting the audit report

-Since this is the essential duty of a lead auditor.
-Data identified with the audit recorded and an audit report made.
-Commonly an audit report covers the introduction of the auditee, the process or business processes of the auditee, responsibility level, standard commitment, audit outcomes, scope confirmation, detail of organization, inputs and outputs, excluded process (if any).
+Since this is the essential duty of a lead auditor that he identifies and document the audit report of facts and figures in form of his findings.
+Usually, an audit report covers the introduction of the auditee, the process or business processes of the auditee, responsibility level, standard commitment, audit outcomes, scope confirmation, detail of organization, inputs and outputs, excluded process (if any).

 Considering the information, the audit report communicated to the client once approved by the CAB.